singhmanish1212/Safe_Adaptable_and_Flexible_Education/README.md

   ## 1. Clone the repo
-        Clone the extract-textual-insights-from-video repo locally.
+   Clone the Safe_Adaptable_and_Flexible_Education repo locally.
 In a terminal, run:

         ```
         $ git clone https://github.com/singhmanish1212/Safe_Adaptable_and_Flexible_Education
         $ cd Safe_Adaptable_and_Flexible_Education